Panamanian reggaetón

-In Panama, reggaetón is a musical genre that is a combination of reggae, Jamaican dancehall, hip hop, soca, bomba, plena and various Caribbean music styles.
+In Panama, reggaetón is a musical genre that is a combination of reggae, Jamaican dancehall, hip hop, soca, bomba, plena and various Caribbean music styles imported from Puerto Rican Reggaeton.
 Lyrics to reggaetón are typically sexually explicit and are generally rapped, but many reggaetón artists will also sing their lyrics.

 History

 Beginnings

-Reggaetón, which was formerly called reggae en Español, originated on the isthmus of Panama.
+Reggae en Español, originated on the isthmus of Panama.
 The roots of Panamanian reggaetón can be traced back to the creation of the Panama Canal.
 During the construction of the Canal, up to 12,000 African workers and their families were brought to Panama from the West Indies.
 With them, these migrants brought Afrocentric music, such as rumba, mambo, the cha-cha-cha and calypso.
 In the 1980s, many reggae artists began to translate these music styles into Spanish and combine them with dancehall; from this, reggae en Español was formed.
 Often artists would translate Jamaican songs into Spanish and then proceed to sing over the original reggae melodies.
 These Afrocentric music styles became more popular during the rise of African movements in the 1920s.
 Panamanian reggae emerged as a blend of Jamaican dancehall, reggae, Trinidadian soca and calypso music.
 During its early years, reggae en Español was promoted by artists who would sell their demo tapes to bus drivers.

 Calypso has heavily influenced reggaetón, especially through its introduction of lyrical improvisation.
 Improvised lyrics are best exemplified by the music of El General, or Edgardo Franco.
 In the mid-1980s, Jamaican dancehall rap was added to the reggae en Español mix, and during the late 1980s, "reggaetón" officially emerged.
 One of the first reggaetón hits was "My Woman Thus Speaks"/"The Drum to Me", released by the group Nando Boom in 1985.
 The style grew as El General released his first single "Tu Pum Pum".
 Although it originated in Panama, reggaetón gets its name from Puerto Rico; Puerto Ricans preferred to call the music genre "el reggaetón", instead of "reggae en Español".